Why 80% of Your Website Traffic Comes From 20% of Your Pages

 Frequently Asked Questions

 Not immediately.
-First assess whether they support other content or target niche queries.
-Removing them without understanding their role can weaken your overall structure.
+First assess whether they support other content, target niche queries, or contribute to your internal linking structure.
+Removing them without understanding their role can weaken your overall site.

 In many cases, yes.
-Niche content is easier to rank and attracts more relevant traffic, especially in competitive industries.
+Niche content is easier to rank and attracts more relevant traffic.
+It may have lower search volume, but it tends to bring in visitors who are closer to taking action.

 Yes.
-By expanding into more niche areas and improving structure, you can gradually grow the number of pages that perform strongly.
+By expanding into more specific topics, improving content depth, and strengthening internal linking, you can gradually grow the number of pages that drive meaningful traffic.

 Depth Wins Where Breadth Fails